jfyne/live/README.md

 ### Hooks

 Hooks take the following form.
-They allow additional javscript to be during a page lifecycle.
+They allow additional javascript to hook into the live lifecycle.
+These should be used to implement custom behavior and bind additional events which are not supported out of the box.

 [embedmd]:# (web/src/interop.ts)
 ```ts